willebra/x-road-catalog/xroad-catalog-lister/README.md

 # Introduction to X-Road Catalog Lister

-The purpose of this piece of software is to provide a webservice which lists all the XRoad members and the services they provide together with services descriptions
+The purpose of this module is to provide a web service which lists all the X-Road members and the services they provide together with services descriptions.

-A class diagram illustrating X-Road Catalog Lister implementation with ```default``` and ```FI``` profiles
+A class diagram illustrating X-Road Catalog Lister implementation with the `default` and `FI` profiles:

 ![Catalog Service class diagram](class_diagram.png)